 Avoid fish with bones.
 This will reduce the phosphorus you consume.
 Herring, mackerel, and sardines often have more phosphorus than other fishes.

 Eggs are another animal protein source.
 Eggs are a nutritious food.
 They offer a high-value protein source and are safe for those with chronic kidney disease to eat.
-Anyone with a phosphorus restriction may want to limit their egg yolk intake and stick with egg whites only.
+Anyone with a phosphorus restriction may want to limit their egg yolk intake and stick with egg whites only (after assuring phosphate additives have been reviewed).

-Below is the list of animal-based proteins to acceptable to include in the renal diet grocery list.
+Below is the list of animal-based proteins acceptable to include in the renal diet grocery list.

 - Ground beef